 You should see the user's name form part of the command prompt, like this:

-You can now issue the remaining commands to set up your Kubernetes master.
+You can now issue the remaining commands to set up your Kubernetes controller.

 kubeuser@kube-manager:~# mkdir -p $HOME/.kube kubeuser@kube-manager:~# sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config kubeuser@kube-manager:~# sudo chown $(id -u):$(id -g) $HOME/.kube/config

-That was pretty much it for the master node.
+That was pretty much it for the controller node.
 However, there is still one outstanding requirement to configure your Kubernetes installation before you can establish your cluster: the pod network.

 If you recall from Part 2 of this series, you deployed two containers using a Docker Compose file.
 The YAML inside that file detailed a service called